Nolte: John Legend Records Pro-Abortion 'Baby It's Cold Outside'

 What I mean is, if John Legend and the rest of the fascist left want to purify art, why Baby It’s Cold Outside and Huckleberry Finn and To Kill a Mockingbird?

 Now, before I go any further… Don’t misunderstand.
-As a free speech extremist I oppose any and all efforts to “correct” art, even art I personally do not find all that artistic, but why don’t John Legend and his fellow left-wing vandal rewrite 2 Live Crew’s As Nasty as They Wanna Be into As Distasteful as the Consent Form Allows? ?
+As a free speech extremist I oppose any and all efforts to “correct” art, even art I personally do not find all that artistic, but why don’t John Legend and his fellow left-wing vandals rewrite 2 Live Crew’s As Nasty as They Wanna Be into As Distasteful as the Consent Form Allows? ?
 Or N.W.A.’s Niggaz4Life into Afro-Americans for Choice?

-They don’t because it’s not about decency or purity or sensitivity or inclusion… It is only about tearing down and destroying America’s shared culture, our classics, the art and artistry that unifies us, that brings us joy, that allows us some escape.
+They don’t because their crusade is not about decency or purity or sensitivity or inclusion… It is only about tearing down and destroying America’s shared culture, our classics, the art and artistry that unifies us, that brings us joy, that allows us some escape.

 FACT: While John Legend was defacing Baby Its Cold Outside, dozens of porn shorts were filmed featuring young women agreeing to be abused and demeaned for $500, and those shorts will be seen by millions and millions of young men.
 But Legend would never do anything about that, because this is not about respecting or saving women, it’s about ravaging what’s beautiful, unifying, timeless, and perfect.